Updates, commentary, training and advice on immigration and asylum law

-In Lawal v Secretary of State for the Home Department UKAITUR JR006262020, the Upper Tribunal has decided that the Home Office’s policies on the death of immigration detainees are contrary to its procedural obligations under Article 2 of the European Convention on Human Rights to secure relevant evidence.
+In R (Lawal) v Secretary of State for the Home Department (death in detention, SoS’s duties) UKUT 114 (IAC), the Upper Tribunal has decided that the Home Office’s policies on the death of immigration detainees are contrary to its procedural obligations under Article 2 of the European Convention on Human Rights to secure relevant evidence.
 An emphatic judgment by Mr Justice Lane and Upper Tribunal Judge Canavan found that the lack of guidance to officials considering the removal of potential witnesses was “legally deficient”.

 It’s pretty safe to say that our current Home Secretary has had a “Priti” rough time so far, not improved by the deluge of media coverage received by this judgment over the past 24 hours.
 The fact that the Home Office continue to defend cases like this probably doesn’t help.